sphinx-doc/sphinx/doc/markup/misc.rst

 Meta-information markup
 -----------------------

-.. directive:: .. sectionauthor:: name <email>
+.. rst:directive:: .. sectionauthor:: name <email>

    Identifies the author of the current section.
 The argument should include the author's name such that it can be used for presentation and email